Banana bread is the best way to put those overripe bananas sitting on our counter top to good use! Moist, nutty, and oh so yummy!

 Banana bread makes my heart so happy.
 It’s one of those comfort foods that is viscerally fulfilling for me.
 Also, it tastes so good.
-Banana bread never lasts long in our house, so we usually double the recipe and make two loaves!
+It never lasts long in our house, so we usually double the recipe and make two loaves!
 I like to serve ours with a warm cup of coffee, whipped butter, and if I’m feeling totally crazy, I’ll sprinkle on some pumpkin pie spice!

 Banana bread ingredients

-- Butter – some folks recommend oil for banana bread, but I am a staunch believer in using butter.
+- Butter – some folks recommend oil, but I am a staunch believer in using butter.
 There is just no match for the flavor it adds!
 Try to use a good European butter with low water content, like Kerrygold.

 - Brown sugar – brown sugar is just so much better in this recipe than white sugar.
-I also feel like it helps keep your banana bread moist.
+I also feel like it helps keep your the bread moist.

-- Eggs – eggs add richness to the bread, but spoiler alert- this banana bread will actually work even without eggs!
+- Eggs – eggs add richness to the bread, but spoiler alert- the recipe will actually work even without eggs!

 - Bananas – make sure you use super ripe bananas with lots of black and brown spots on them.
 The sugars are much more developed and you’ll get a sweet moist bread as opposed to a dry starchy bread if you used fresh bananas.